JosephMcArthur/rscvd-dev/faq.md

 Please <a href = "mailto:ifladdrs@gmail.com">let us know</a> if you've got any feedback.

 ### Who can make a request?
-Only librarians who are affiliated with Academic, Public, or Special libraries at not-for-profit institutions can make a request.
+Only librarians who are affiliated with Academic, Public, School, or Special libraries at not-for-profit institutions can make a request.

 ### Why do we need your institutional email address?
 Interlibrary Loan activities are transactions between established libraries.
 So, we need to verify that a request is from a library, not from an individual.
 The institutional email address is a way to verify your affiliation.